FlxVctr/RADICES/README.md

 # SparseTwitter

-This is the project repository relating to \[redacted\].
+This is the project repository relating to a Twitter follow network sampling experiment described in this talk: https://youtu.be/qsnGTl8d3qU?t=21823.
+A journal article describing the method and a test study with it in detail is currently under review.

 In short: This software creates a sample of a language-based Twittersphere as described in \[Link to paper\].
 If you have trouble understanding this brief documentation, you might want to refer to the original paper.

 If you have still trouble understanding, please feel free to open an issue or comment.

-Moreover, if you find any bugs, you are invited to report them under \[Link to issues\].
+Moreover, if you find any bugs, you are invited to report them as an [Issue](https://github.com/FlxVctr/SparseTwitter/issues).

 ## How it works
 1. [Create a Twitter Developer app](https://developer.twitter.com/en/docs/basics/getting-started)